 Avid somehow manage to keep reinventing Pro Tools so it looks current and interesting while staying largely unchanged — but that’s the beauty of it.
 Pro Tools does the best job of mirroring the experience of working in a recording studio.
 It totally assumes you know what you are doing and makes no effort to appease the first timer.
 It’s quick, slick with a proven workflow that has become the industry standard for audio recording.
 It will run happily in home and project studios while being able to handle the most enormous projects and intensive tasks of professional studios and production suites.
 What I’m saying is this is the no-nonsense, stable as a rock, serious piece of software that, if you know what you are doing, is going to give you excellent results.

 With the 2018 version, Pro Tools has largely caught up on the MIDI features lacking in previous versions.
 The focus has always been on audio, on live recording and editing, but Avid has worked hard to expand into the more creative areas of sequencing and virtual instruments.
 It’s now a very capable music production suite.
-If you are looking to start out with your first DAW then perhaps Pro Tools is not for you.
+If you are looking to start out with your first DAW then perhaps this popular daw is not for you.
 But this all depends on the level of your ambition.

 Why choose Pro Tools 2018?

 - The industry standard you will find in the majority of recording studios.